Dark Sun: Wake of the Ravager

 Dark Sun: Wake of the Ravager is a role-playing video game developed and published by Strategic Simulations in 1994 for the MS-DOS operating system.
 It is the sequel to Dark Sun: Shattered Lands.

 Plot

 Wake of the Ravager takes place in the Dungeons & Dragons campaign setting of Dark Sun, set on a harsh desert world named Athas.
-The story is a continuation of the events in its predecessor, Dark Sun: Shattered Lands, and take place in or around the city-state of Tyr.
-The introductory cut scene introduces us to the mysterious Dragon and his general, the Lord Warrior, who are planning the conquest of Tyr.
+The story is a continuation of the events in its predecessor, Dark Sun: Shattered Lands, and takes place in or around the city-state of Tyr.
+The introductory cut scene introduces the mysterious Dragon and his general, the Lord Warrior, who are planning the conquest of Tyr.
 Upon starting the game, the player witnesses an assassination of a woman who turns out to be a member of a secret society known as the Veiled Alliance.
 The player eventually becomes involved with the Veiled Alliance and their struggles against the Dragon and the Lord Warrior.